 - Avoid needless animations as they tend to slow everything down.
 If there is no compelling reason to do it – Don’t!

 - The same applies to audio files.
 If you don’t need them don’t use them.
 Audio Wave files are very large while Midi files will oftentimes sound terrible on some systems.
-If you do decide to use audio then use both the <EMBED> tag and the <BGSOUND> tag to ensure it will work in both Internet Explorer and Netscape Navigator browsers.
 Another compelling reason to NOT use audio files is the user may be annoyed by the sound and quickly leave your page in order to silence the noise coming from his speakers.
 Not the result you intended is it?

 Make your pages easy to read.